Carreau/phd-dissertation/parts/part4.rst

 ..
 3

-In cells, cortical tension can be as low as 50 pN/µm in fibroblast progenitor cells :ref:`KRIEG NatCellBio 2008` and can go up to 4000 pN/µm for dictyostelium :ref:`SCHWARZ 2000`.
+In cells, cortical tension can be as low as 50 pN/µm in fibroblast progenitor cells :cite:`Krieg2008` and can go up to 4000 pN/µm for dictyostelium :cite:`Schwarz2000`.
 Surprisingly, when myosin activity is affected, either by drugs or by genetic manipulation, the cortical tension only decreases by a factor of about 2.
-Cells are also observed to round up during division :ref:`KUNDA 2008` in which an  increase of tension by a factor of two is sufficient (REF you can use a recent paper by Mueller and Tony Hyman).
+Cells are also observed to round up during division  in which an  increase of tension by a factor of two is sufficient :cite:`Stewart2011`, :cite:`Kunda2008` .
 Our `in vitro` reconstruction is able to reproduce similar changes of cortical tension as we observe a cortical tension increase by a factor of up to 2.4.